michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

-# Inter-Schema-AdapteR-ISAR-
+# ISAR (Inter-Schema AdapteR)

-Code for replicating the Results in the Paper "A Model for Learning Across Related Label Spaces"
+This repository contains python code for replicating the Results in the Paper "A Model for Learning Across Related Label Spaces".
+Due to data ownership, we only provide the simulated data and associated results.